 The conditions to include the extension of Cohort 1B are currently not met.
 Furthermore, no triggers for the inclusion of Cohorts 2A and 2B (developmental neurotoxicity) and Cohort 3 (developmental immunotoxicity) were identified.
-However, you may expand the study by including the extension of Cohort 1B, Cohorts 2A and 2B and/or Cohort 3 if new information becomes available after this decision is issued to justify such an inclusion.
-Inclusion is justified if the new information shows triggers which are described in column 2 of Section 8.7.3., Annex X and further elaborated in ECHA Guidance on information requirements and chemical safety assessment, Chapter R.7a, Section R.7.6 (version 6.0, July 2017).
+However, you may expand the study by including the extension of Cohort 1B, Cohorts 2A and 2B and/or Cohort 3 if the new information becomes available after this decision is issued to justify such an inclusion.

+Inclusion is justified if the available information, together with the new information, shows triggers which are described in column 2 of Section 8.7.3., Annex X and further elaborated in ECHA Guidance on information requirements and chemical safety assessment, Chapter R.7a, Section R.7.6 (version 6.0, July 2017).

 You may also expand the study to address a concern identified during the conduct of the extended one-generation reproduction toxicity study and also due to other scientific reasons in order to avoid a conduct of a new study.
 The justification for the expansion must be documented.
-The study design must be justified in the dossier and, thus, the existence/non-existence of the conditions/triggers must be documented.